-Ownership.
-As in the Dutch institutional organisation of the social health insurance, the Netherlands also takes a leading role in privatising hospital infrastructure.
-More than 90 per cent of the hospital beds in the Netherlands are in private or non-for-profit institutions.
-(It must be noted that private or-profit management is prohibited in the Netherlands.)
-In Germany, the share of beds owned by private for-profit and not-for-profit hospitals is steadily increasing (from 37.2 per cent in1990 to 46.8 per cent in 2001).
-In Japan the share of beds owned by private not-for-profit hospitals is lower than in the Netherlands but still high compared with France and Germany because of the establishment of private "Medical Care Corporations," which are managed as nonprofit organisations and account for 48.8 per cent of all hospital beds.
-Compared with the other countries, the share of beds in public hospitals is quite high in France, with 64.8 per cent of all beds.
-But France also has 21.8 per cent of its beds in private hospitals - a higher percentage than in Germany, where private nonprofit hospitals are historically more dominant than private hospitals.
+The Netherlands takes a leading role in privatizing hospital infrastructure, similar to its institutional organization of social health insurance.
+More than 90 per cent of the hospital beds in the Netherlands are run by private or non-for-profit institutions.
+It also has to be considered that private-for-profit management is prohibited in the Netherlands.
+Germany follows a similar approach since the share of beds run by private-for-profit and not-for-profit hospitals is steadily increasing (from 37.2 per cent to 46.8 per cent).
+In Japan the share of beds owned by private-not-for-profit hospitals is lower than in the Netherlands but still high compared with France and Germany, due to the establishment of private "Medical Care Corporations" which are managed as non-profit organizations, carrying alone 48.8 per cent of all hospital beds.
+Compared to the other countries the share of beds in public hospitals is quite high in France with 64.8 per cent of all beds.
+On the other hand, the share of beds carried by private hospitals (21.8 per cent) is higher than in Germany where private non-for-profit hospitals are historically more dominant than private for-profit hospitals.

-Access to services.
-Despite different ownership structures in the four countries, patients insured under social health insurance generally have access to all types of hospitals.
-Although all patients have access to outpatient services in hospitals, some countries regulate access by establishing referral systems.
-In the Netherlands, secondary and tertiary care is provided primarily by medical specialists in hospital outpatient care units.
-Patients have to be referred to these facilities by a general practitioner.
-Germany also uses a referral system, but specialists outside of hospitals also provide secondary and sometimes even tertiary care.
-Japan and France have not established a referral system for outpatient services in hospitals; therefore, patients are free to visit any outpatient unit in hospitals.
-The Netherlands is the only country that is reporting waiting lists for certain diagnostic procedures and treatments in hospitals.
+In spite of the varying ownership structures in the four countries, patients insured under social health insurance generally have access to all types of hospitals.
+Although all patients of all four countries have access to outpatient services in hospitals some countries regulate access by establishing referral systems.
+In the Netherlands secondary and tertiary care is predominantly provided by medical specialists in outpatient care units in hospitals.
+Patients must be referred to these facilities by a general practitioner.
+Germany also uses a referral system but secondary and sometimes even tertiary care is also provided by specialists outside of hospitals.
+Japan and France have so far not established a referral system for outpatient services in hospitals; patients are free to visit any outpatient unit in hospitals.
+The Netherlands is the only country of the four which reports waiting lists for certain diagnostic procedures and treatments in hospitals.

-Hospital planning and contracting.
-Capacities for hospital care are planned on a regional government level by the Läender in Germany and the prefectures in Japan and by the central government in the Netherlands.
-In France, Regional Hospital Agencies plan hospital capacities.
-Hospitals included in the regional or central hospital plans usually have contracts with the sickness funds for reimbursement.
-In terms of hospital infrastructure, the number of personnel per bed has increased and the average length of stay has decreased in all four countries.
+While in Germany capacities for hospital care are planned on a governmental level by region through the Laender, capacities are planned by the central government in the Netherlands.
+In Japan, the government designates "insurance medical care institutions" instead of direct contracts between insures and medical care institutions.
+In France Regional Hospital Agencies plan for hospital capacities.
+Those hospitals included in the regional or central hospital plans in the four countries are usually contracted by sickness funds or by the state in case of Japan for reimbursement.
+The number of personnel per bed has increased while the average length of stay in number of days has been reduced in all four countries.

-Reimbursement and spending control.
-Regarding reimbursement of hospital services, diagnosis-related groups (DRG's) seem to be the dominant reimbursement method of the future.
-A system of DRG's has already been introduced in Germany, and one is planned for introduction in the Netherlands and France in 2004.
-In Japan, a capitation system based on diagnosis procedure combinations (DPC's) was introduced in 2003 for hospitals with specified functions that provide advanced medical care and other services.
+DRGs have become the dominant reimbursement method for reimbursing hospital services in most of the four countries.
+A system of DRG's has already been introduced in Germany in 2004; it is planned for the Netherlands and France.
+In Japan, a system based on Diagnosis Procedure Combinations (DPC's) was introduced in 2003 for hospitals with specified functions providing advanced medical care and other services.